If only weather forecasters could be this accurate.

 The closing months of the year are prime breeding times for deer, according to Chris Matthews, the natural resources manager for Charlotte-Mecklenburg Park and Recreation.
 Bucks seek mates in the autumn, before they lose their antlers.
 “This is the time of year when the deer get active,” Matthews said.
 “Unfortunately, that increased activity sometimes brings them in contact with drivers.”

-Insurance adjusters, who track North Carolina traffic accident records closely, concur.
+Insurance adjusters, who track North Carolina auto accident records closely, concur.
 According to statistics collected by State Farm Insurance, the number of car accident claims has dropped nearly nine percent over the last three years—but the number of accidents involving deer rose almost eight percent over the same period.
 More than 3,500 people have been injured in North Carolina due to vehicle collisions with deer since 2009, according to state transportation records.

-The danger of deer on the highway
+The Danger of Deer on the Highway

 Vehicle accidents involving deer would seem to be of little interest to a Wilmington personal injury law firm, right?
 Unfortunately, that’s not the case.
 In a significant number of encounters between cars and wildlife, the driver will try to swerve his vehicle to avoid a collision … and accidentally crash into another car sharing the road.
 Mr. Lacy confirmed the risk, saying, “If you can’t avoid a deer, it is better to hit it than to lose control of your vehicle and cause a bigger accident.”

 If you or your passengers have been injured in a road accident because another driver maneuvered recklessly to avoid wildlife in the road, you may be entitled to compensation.
-Call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 and ask for a FREE consultation with one of our Wilmington traffic accident attorneys.
+Call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 and ask for a FREE consultation with one of our Wilmington car accident attorneys.

 As always, your first case consultation will be 100 percent confidential and without obligation.